Ivo-Andrade/mywork-challenge/README.md

 * HTML5
 ## The Solution
 * Create a repository with your solution on Github
-* The solution should be ready to be run
+* The solution should be ready to run
-*Instructions to build the code (database migrations etc) should be clear
+* Instructions to build the code (database migrations etc) should be clear
 * Write all instructions and explain the reasoning behind your technical choices in the README file
 ### Mandatory Items
 * Views
+  * Timetracking
     * New/Create timetracking - should contain at least a clock that updates every second, a comment field and a button
     * Show timetracking - shows database information on a particular timetracking
     * Index timetrackings - table with timetrackings, 1 line per item
+  * Geofence
+    * New/Create - should contain at least latitude, longitude and radius
+    * Show - shows database information on a particular geofence
+    * Index - table with geofences, 1 line per item
-* Timetrackings should be stored in the database
+* Timetrackings and Geofences should be stored in the database
+* **Disable timetracking button if the user is not inside any of the geofences**
 * At least one front-end and one back-end validation
-* Timetrackings should be stored with geolocalization information - latitude and longitude are enough and don't need to be precise, but you are expected to implement browser HTML5 geolocalization.
+* Timetrackings should be stored with geolocalization information - latitude and longitude are enough and don't need to be precise, but you are expected to implement browser HTML5 geolocalization
 * Unit tests.
 RSpec is recommended.
 If you are writing tests, make sure they test something meaningful.
 All written tests should be working and pass when ran.
+We expect a decent coverage percentage
 ### Optional Items
 These are optional items that could should extra dedication or a particular skill.
-* Show timetracking containing the geolocation in a map (you can use google maps api for this)
+* Show timetracking containing the geolocation on a map (you can use google maps api for this)
 * Create timetracking - Geolocalization could be created by clicking the location on the map
 * Use the SLIM scripting language for views
 * Integration and E2E tests (capybara)